WalaSTH/xv6-scheduler/readme.md

      c->proc = 0;
      found = 1; //Means we have executed at least one proccess on this priority queue;
      continue;
-Para luego, en caso de llegar al final de la process table, tomar la decision:
+Then, in case we reach the end of the process table, we make the decision:

      if(p->state != RUNNABLE || p->prio != curr_pri){
        if(co > 63){
          //We have reached the end of the table